TwitterFacebook

 March 1: Venera-13 lands on Venus and transmits first color images from the planet's surface.

-NASA conceptualizes a Saturn mission based on the Mariner Mark-2 spacecraft launched from the Space Shuttle.
+NASA conceptualizes a Saturn mission based on the Mariner Mark-2 spacecraft to be launched from the Space Shuttle.

 Nov.
 5: The Viking-1 lander transmits its last images from the surface of Mars.